“A cool, creative hotel showcasing modern Catalan design, with great-value rooms, a buzzing bar, and a restaurant that's popular with locals”

 Categories differ in view and size.
 We particularly like the look of the Gran Via rooms, which have large windows overlooking the street, and the Courtyard rooms, which come with private balconies or glassed-in solariums; some have sofabeds for extra guests.
 Top of the pile are the Courtyard Large Terrace rooms, which boast a private slice of sun deck with loungers and an outdoor shower.
 Note that the Passage rooms face a passageway and are a little darker than the others, though they’re handy if you just need a good-value place to lay your head.

-The varied breakfast menu features surprising options such as Korean kimchi vegetables alongside generous portions of granola, smoked salmon and scrambled eggs.
+The varied breakfast buffet is served until a decadent midday and features the likes of granola, smoked salmon and scrambled eggs.

 The main restaurant, Elephant, Crocodile & Monkey, is open daily for dinner.
 It's a lively space with exposed-brick walls, an open kitchen and reclaimed tables, and Argentinian chef Estanislao Carenzo is garnering rave reviews for his innovative fusion food.
 Dishes change according to what he finds at the market each day, but you might be treated to marinated squid with freshly baked bread and seaweed butter, or deep-fried Iberian pork on a bed of kale and aduki beans.